jhucsf/spring2024/assign/assign01.md

-The intended semantics of division is that the computed quotient has the largest magnitude such that multiplying it by the divisor yields a product which is not greater than the dividend.
+The intended semantics of division is that the computed quotient has the largest magnitude such that multiplying it by the divisor yields a product whose magnitude is not greater than the dividend's magnitude.

 You will need to think about how the sign of the result relates to the signs of the operands.